Lehanx23/data-viz-portfolio/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.

 # About me
 Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+My name is Lehan Xu, and I use she/her/hers pronouns.
+I am a second-year Master of Arts Management student at Heinz College, Carnegie Mellon University.
+I also completed my undergraduate studies at CMU, majoring in Economics and Statistics with minors in Business Administration and Drama.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+1. I hope to learn how to improve my use of design elements, such as color, text, layout, and visualization type, so that they are accessible and clear.
+2. I hope to learn critique methodologies and practice giving fair, constructive critiques of data visualizations, along with recommendations for improvement.
+3. I hope to develop the ability to make effective design decisions within context, ensuring that the narrative of a visualization aligns with the larger story.

 # Portfolio

-# Examples
-You can keep this section for stuff from in-class demos or your other work, or remove it.

 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.